rehierl/abstract-properties/02-0-basic-maths/0-2-containers.md

-# complex values
+# container types

-Complex values are formed by grouping components without providing external access to these components.
+Containers (aka. complex values) are formed by grouping components without providing external access to these components.
 With no further definition, the components within a complex value may hold elements/values of any kind.

 * `complex := < id:(atomic|complex)* >`